azzaea/admixture/README.md

 ADMIXTURE is widely used to estimate population structure from genotype data in part because the computation scales well to whole-genome genotype data.
-The 1,000,000+ customers who have taken the AncestryDNA test have all received their [ethnicity estimate](http://dna.ancestry.com/resource/whitePaper/AncestryDNA-Ethnicity-White-Paper) from ADMIXTURE.
+The 1,000,000+ people who have taken the AncestryDNA test have all received their [ethnicity estimate](http://dna.ancestry.com/resource/whitePaper/AncestryDNA-Ethnicity-White-Paper) from ADMIXTURE.

-- Pros and cons of ADMIXTURE software and this R package: facilitates development of extensions, including the one we have developed that encourages *sparse* admixture estimates (pro); the motivation for developing a quasi-Newton optimization algorithm is that the much simpler EM implementation often converges more slowly to the solution (con);

-- Explain why I didn't develop this as an R package.

-- We have a procedure for choosing the L0-penalty strength via cross-validation, but it isn't demonstrated yet in the R scripts.
-For some details, see unction **calc.geno.error.R**.
+I have developed a simple, alternative implementation of ADMIXTURE that computes maximum-likelihood estimates of the admixture proportions and population allele frequencies using the expectation maximization (EM) algorithm.
+EM typically converges more slowly to the solution than quasi-Newton methods (which is how ADMIXTURE achieves better computational performance).
+However, the hope is that this simple implementation, and the release of the source code, will facilitate development of extensions to ADMIXTURE.
+One extension we have developed here is a modification to the optimization (M-step) that encourages *sparse* admixture estimates.

-- Tested using R version 3.2.2.
+The code contained in this repository was tested using R version 3.2.2.

 The admixture source code repository is free software: you can redistribute it under the terms of the **MIT license**.
 All the files